luxonis/depthai-python/docs/source/components/bootloader.rst

 DepthAI Application Package (.dap)
 ##################################

-Depthai application package is a binary file format which stores sections of data.
+**DepthAI application package** is a binary file format which stores sections of data.
 The purpose of this format is to be able to extract individual sections and do OTA updates without requiring to update all data.
 Example: Between update 1 and 2 of users application, Depthai firmware, Asset storage (50MiB neural network) and asset structure remained the same, but some additional processing nodes were added to the pipeline.
-Instead of transferring the whole package only Pipeline description can be sent and updated.
+Instead of transferring the whole package, only Pipeline description can be sent and updated.

 Depthai application package (**.dap**) consists of: